dmmorano/IAI-Robotics-.NET-Drivers/README.md

   - BreakRelease
   - SafetySpeed

-  Copyright Copyright (C) 2018 Dylan Morano | The GNU General Public License http://www.gnu.org/licenses/
+ Copyright (C) 2018 Dylan Morano | The GNU General Public License http://www.gnu.org/licenses/

  Included in this source code is the EasyModbus library provided by Stefan Roßmann.
  More information can be found at https://github.com/rossmann-engineering/EasyModbusTCP.NET